5 Senses Mindfulness: How to Calm a Panic Attack

 “I know what these symptoms mean, I am having a panic attack.
 I have had them before and although they are not pleasant, I survived.
 In a short time, they will pass, just like every other panic attack that I have ever had.”

-From there I will do some relaxation exercises including meditation, ten relaxion breaths, as well as attempt to become present state aware.
+From there I will do some relaxation exercises including meditation, ten relaxation breaths, as well as attempt to become present state aware.

-The goal of present state awareness is to focus your attention on your senses.
+5 Senses Mindfulness is when you focus all of your attention on your senses in the present moment.
+The goal of this present moment awareness exercise is to focus your attention on your senses.
 What you can see, hear, taste, touch and smell.
-By focusing on your senses, you are directing your attention out of your head and into the present moment.
+By focusing on your five senses, you are directing your attention out of your head and into the present moment.
 You are grounding yourself in what is happening now, not what was happening or what you think may happen.
+Try 5 senses mindfulness now:

 TAKE ACTION